PergenDeveloper/proposal/README.md

 }
 `

-That way the fontend now exactly what is happening.
+That way the fontend know exactly what is happening.

 The main classes to understand are `BaseMutation` and `ModelMutation`.